 Sell, Sell, Sell

 You can’t take everything and the kitchen sink with you.
 You have a backpack and that’s all so it’s time for a major clear out.
 I have sold all my house furniture to friends or on Gumtree.
 I have sold all the clothes I’m not taking with me on eBay (apart from a small box of favourite clothes!).
 Our families and friends have also given us items they were going to throw away or give to charity shops for us to sell too!
 Although it is time consuming and some things may sell for a measly 99p, every penny really does count.
-A month before we go, anything that had struggled to sell online we will put on a car boot!
+A month before we set off, anything that had struggled to sell online we put on a car boot!

 Time to get your thinking cap on, and brainstorm ideas about how to make more money!
 Do you have any hidden talents?
 Are you really creative?
 Are you a budding entrepreneur?
 For me I taught myself how to make Handmade Soy Wax Candles and upcycled any jar I could find.
 I set up a little Facebook group with all my local friends and sold to them.
 I was honest about where the funds were going and people were more than happy to support us.
 I have known people do a ‘charity’ event, sell their artwork, upcycle and sell items… what could you do?